ankane/movielens.sql/README.md

 ## How to Use

-Create a new database to store the data and run [movielens.sql](https://raw.githubusercontent.com/ankane/movielens.sql/master/movielens.sql)
+Create a new database and run [movielens.sql](https://raw.githubusercontent.com/ankane/movielens.sql/master/movielens.sql)

 ## How to Generate